leondreamed/leondreamed/README.md

 Hi!
-I'm Leon, an aspiring ultralearner!
+I'm Leon, an aspiring ultralearner and an efficiency aficionado!

 ## Notable Projects: